3dfxdev/EDGE/README.txt

   - Drag-and-drop does not work in Linux.

-  - Levels and TCs designed for EDGE 1.24 (or earlier) can produce a crap-load of warnings when starting up.
+  - Levels and TCs designed for very early EDGE versions can produce a crap-load of warnings when starting up.
 These warnings are mostly about DDF features that have been removed or changed.
     Hence some older stuff will not work 100%.
 Use the -nowarn